mozaik-association/mozaik/docs/8Surveys.md

 # Surveys

+The Mozaik surveys module uses the Odoo standard and adds specific features for political parties and other organizations.
+It allows you to manage the different events of your organisation.

+The Mozaik surveys module differs from the Odoo standard module by several points :

+- The recognition of the new partners who have participated to the the survey in order to create a contact form for them.
+- The management of the questions of the survey in order to collect reusable data from the attendees.
+- The surveys access management in order to limit access to certain people according to the internal instances.

 The surveys module uses the Odoo standard and adds specific features for organisations linked to Mozaik.
 It allows to manage the surveys of the organisation.
 It will provide access to :

 - The general information of the surveys